-This flexing is called “frost heaving” and can be quite damaging.
+Frost heaving, or flexing, can be quite damaging.
 Some movements can be around four to eight inches with reports of shifting as big as 24 inches.
 It’s easy to see how soil movement like that can damage your foundation.

 There are ways to lower the impact of frost heaving, but it is not something the average homeowner can do.
 Three factors affect frost heaving.
 If you can control one of them, you can minimize the impact.

 - Freezing plane in the soil